SubstanceMobile/media/README.md

 		}
 	}
 ```
 Next, make sure you have the "Kotlin" plugin installed in Android Studio.
+At this point, about a fourth of the SDK is written in Kotlin, so you need the plugin to be able to complile the library.
 Finally, pick a library and add it to your `build.gradle` file.

 To add the entire SDK to your app, just add this line to the `dependencies` of your module's `build.gradle` file:
 ```
-compile 'com.github.SubstanceMobile:SDK:-SNAPSHOT'
+compile('com.github.SubstanceMobile:SDK:-SNAPSHOT'@aar){
+    transitive = true
+}
 ```

 ## Module